Banyc/Chatter/README.md

 - The thread might fail to exit.
 Check your process manually to make sure the program has exited

+## Known Limitation

+- each transmission allows message only up to 1024 bit

 ## Acknowledgement

-- Authors whose original code is at the website whose links were written between my codes.
+- Authors whose code original on the website is used in this project.
+Those links of webs were written among code.

 ## TODO